Bixcoitin/itsbixcoitonotbolaxa/README.md

-# itsbixcoitonotbolaxa
+# HEY YOU!
-That's the repository for all my studies in programming
+That's the repository for all my studies in programming, so just ignore